-Operating within the global supply chain necessitates a deep understanding of international and cultural differences, which directly impact the efficiency and cost-effectiveness of logistics operations.
+Operating within the global supply chain necessitates a deep understanding of international and cultural differences, factors that directly impact the efficiency and cost-effectiveness of logistics operations.

 One transaction may span several countries with varying laws and workflows.
-Each international shipment requires a set of documents, primarily provided by the exporter and needing verification by the importer to prevent delays.
+Each international shipment requires a set of documents, primarily provided by the exporter, that need verification by the importer to prevent delays.

 Key documents include the invoice, certificate of origin, shipper’s export declaration, and letter of instruction.
 Payment methods, such as cash in advance and letters of credit, depend on risk evaluation.